Subordination (finance): Subordination of security priority

 Subordination is also an issue in the priority of security interests in the ownership of property.
 For example, in real estate, mortgages and other liens on the title to secure the payment or repayment of money usually take their priority from the time they attach to the title.
 The purpose of this ordering of priority is to determine, in a foreclosure resulting from a default, who gets paid first with the sale proceeds from the foreclosure proceeding.
 Earlier mortgages or other liens are often subordinated by their holders to later ones in order to accomplish agreed-upon ends.
 An example is for the holder of a mortgage on undeveloped land to subordinate that mortgage to a later construction loan mortgage.
 The motivation is either the belief that improvement of the land will benefit the first lender or that the first mortgage requires that it be subordinated to a future construction loan.

 The subordination percentage of a security is the percentage of the total capital which is subordinate to the security in question.
 Thus, the security will not suffer any losses until after that percentage of capital has been lost.

-Dealer subordinable debt

-In the automotive financing industry, many dealerships are allowed to designate personal loans which are payable to the ownership as subordinable debt.
-The finance institution and dealership may come to an agreement which allows this debt to stay within the confines of the financial statement and concurrently improve the dealership financial position from a liquidity perspective.